Hong Kong says four people from evacuated building show virus symptoms

-HONG KONG (Reuters) - Four people evacuated from a residential building in Hong Kong where a man and a woman confirmed with coronavirus lived have showed symptoms of the flu-like virus, a government official said on Tuesday.
+HONG KONG, Feb 11 (Reuters) - Four people evacuated from a residential building in Hong Kong where a man and a woman confirmed with coronavirus lived have showed symptoms of the flu-like virus, a government official said on Tuesday.

 The government said it was investigating pipes within the building amid concerns the virus may have been spread through the system, raising concerns of a community outbreak.